 The process for requesting PAS, the process for determining whether such services are required, and the agency’s right to deny such requests when provisions of the services pose an undue hardship, are the same as for requesting other reasonable accommodations.
 An employee with a targeted disability may request PAS by sending an email to ReasonableAccommodation@sec.gov.

-For information about federal laws prohibiting employment discrimination on the basis of disability, see information provided by the U.S. Equal Employment Opportunity Commission at www.eeoc.gov/laws/types/disability.cfm
+Information about federal laws prohibiting employment discrimination on the basis of disability is available from the U.S. Equal Employment Opportunity Commission.

-Alternate Methods for Contacting the Disability Program at SEC
+Contact the Disability Program Team at the SEC

 For information concerning the SEC Reasonable Accommodation Program, individuals may contact the Disability Program Officer (DPO) at ReasonableAccommodation@sec.gov

-You may contact the SEC Disability Program using Video Relay Service at 202-559-5087
+You may also contact the SEC Disability Program using Video Relay Service at 202-559-5087.

 Accessibility at SEC

-If you believe you may need an accommodation because of a disability in order to access information on or to use this website or other web accessibility problems, contact Section508mailbox@SEC.gov to request one.
+If you believe you may need an accommodation because of a disability in order to access information on this website or if you are having web accessibility problems, contact Section508mailbox@SEC.gov.